The Investment Company of America®

 Figures shown are past results and are not predictive of results in future periods.
 Current and future results may be lower or higher than those shown here.
 For more current information and month-end results, click here.
 Share price and return will vary, so you may lose money.
 Investing for short periods makes losses more likely.
 Unless otherwise indicated, all results are calculated at net asset value.

 Investment results reflect the deduction of applicable fees and expenses and the reinvestment of all distributions.
 When applicable, investment results reflect fee waivers and/or expense reimbursements, without which results would have been lower.
 Read details about how waivers and/or reimbursements affect the results for each fund.

-Class C shares were first offered on March 15, 2001 (on February 21, 2014, in funds in the American Funds Target Date Retirement Series).
-Class C share results prior to the date of first sale are hypothetical based on Class A share results without a sales charge, adjusted for estimated additional annual expenses.
-Class C shares convert to Class A shares after 8 years.
-Prior to 6/30/2020, Class C shares converted to Class F-1 shares after 10 years.
-View dates of first sale and specific expense adjustment information for Class C shares.
-Please see the fund prospectus for more information about specific expenses.
+Class F-1 shares were first offered on March 15, 2001.
+Class F-1 share results prior to the date of the first sale are hypothetical based on Class A share results without a sales charge, adjusted for estimated additional annual expenses.
+View dates of first sale and specific expense adjustment information for Class F-1 shares.
+Please see the prospectus for more information about specific expenses.